Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 GoTo Meeting — Best for affordable cloud storage

-GoTo Meeting is an easy choice if you’re looking for the closest equivalent to Zoom you can find.
+GoTo Meeting is an easy choice if you’re looking for the closest equivalent to Zoom.

 The app features all the functionality Zoom has, including: